 Silver One's aim is to become a premier silver exploration and development company.
-The Company has an option agreement with Silver Standards Resource Inc. to acquire 100% of their interest in the past silver producing Candelaria Mine in Nevada.
+The Company has an option agreement with SSR Mining (formerly Silver Standards Resource Inc.) to acquire 100% of their interest in the past silver producing Candelaria Mine in Nevada.
 The company also holds three high-quality Mexican silver projects acquired from First Mining Finance.
 These properties include Peñasco Quemado in the state of Sonora, La Frazada in the state of Nayarit, and Pluton in the state of Durango.
 Ultimately, the Company's goal is to focus on identifying, acquiring, and exploring silver properties.

 As the Company incurs additional retention and exploration expenditures, the Company will likely need to access additional capital.
-On September 27, 2016, the Company completed a non-brokered private placement by issuing 10,000,000 post-split common shares at a price of \$0.25 per common share for gross proceeds of \$2,500,000.
-In 2017, the Company intends to add shareholder value through further potential acquisitions of companies and/or properties and organically through the continued exploration of its current mineral property holdings.
+On October 19, 2017, the Company closed a private placement by issuing 10,750,000 units at a price of \$0.40 per unit for gross proceeds of \$4,300,000.
+In 2017 and into 2018, the Company intends to add shareholder value through further potential acquisitions of companies and/or properties and organically through the continued exploration of its current mineral property holdings.